JL72005/PIT-UN-Project4/README.md

 Jessica is a rising junior from Northern VA.
 She is studying at Wellelsley College double majoring in Data Science and Psychology.

 ### Emma
-Emma is a rising sophomore from Maryland, studying applied math-computer science and music at Brown University. testing
+Emma is a rising sophomore from Maryland, studying applied math-computer science and music at Brown University.

 ### Danielle Sitalo
+Danielle Sitalo is a rising junior from Texas, studying Statistics at Texas A&M University.

 ## Narrative Intelligence and Impact Signatures of Flash Flood Events in DC, Maryland, and Virginia